datacontroller/docs.datacontroller.io/docs/column-level-security.md

  - If a user is in ANY of the groups, the columns will be restricted.
  - If a user is in NONE of the groups, no restrictions apply (all columns available).
  - If a user is in MULTIPLE groups, they will see all allowed columns across all groups.
+ - If a user is in the [Data Controller Admin Group](/dcc-groups/#data-controller-admin-group), CLS rules DO NOT APPLY.

 ### CLS_LIBREF
 The library of the target table against which the security rule will be applied